Neratinib (Nerlynx®)

 Skin changes

 This treatment may affect your skin.
-It may cause a rash, which might be itchy.
-You skin can become dry or cracked.
-Your doctor or nurse can tell you more about this.
+It may cause a rash, which may be itchy.
+Your skin can become dry or sometimes cracked.
+Your doctor or nurse can tell you what to expect.
+If your skin feels dry, try using soap-free cleansers and unperfumed moisturising cream every day.

 Feeling tired (fatigue)